 The new EcoAntibio 2017-2021 plan aims to ensure that the decline in animal exposure to antibiotics is sustained.
-After a sharp fall since 2011, overall animal exposure has increased by 0.7% in the past year.
-Between 2017 and 2018, the ALEA by species decreased for poultry, pigs and domestic carnivores, and increased for cattle and rabbits.
+The sharp drop observed since 2011 has continued and overall animal exposure fell by 10.9% between 2018 and 2019.
+Over the last year, the change in exposure has varied according to the species: a decrease in exposure can be observed for pigs, poultry and cattle, while exposure has increased slightly for domestic carnivores and rabbits.

-Exposure to antimicrobials regarded as critical has fallen by 86.1% for fluoroquinolones and 93.8% for newer-generation cephalosporins, compared to 2013.
+Exposure to antimicrobials regarded as critical has fallen by 86.0% for fluoroquinolones and 94.1% for newer-generation cephalosporins, compared to 2013.
 This decrease in exposure concerned all species.
 These encouraging results followed publication of a Decree and an Interministerial Order in 2016 seeking to regulate the prescription and dispensing of drugs used in veterinary medicine and containing antibiotics of critical importance.
-Nevertheless, following a large decrease in recent years, an upturn in exposure to these antimicrobials was observed between 2017 and 2018.
-This development is mainly linked to an increase in the use of injections, and will need to be monitored in the coming years.
+After a sharp decline observed between 2013 and 2016, exposure to critical antimicrobials appears to have stabilised over the last three years.

-By 2018, exposure to colistin had fallen by 55.2% compared to the average exposure calculated for 2014 and 2015.
-The objective set by the EcoAntibio 2017-2021 plan to reduce exposure by 50% has been achieved for the pig sector and is on track to be met for the cattle and poultry sectors.
+By 2019, exposure to colistin had fallen by 64.2% compared to the average exposure calculated for 2014 and 2015.
+The objective set by the EcoAntibio 2017-2021 plan to reduce exposure by 50% has been achieved for the pig, cattle and poultry sectors.